JoseJimenez-M/17-prefabs-series-excalidraw/README.md

 # ✨ High-Fidelity UI/UX Components Library (17 Prefabs)

-Welcome to the **High-Fidelity UI/UX Components** library, a comprehensive collection of **17 pre-designed components** for Excalidraw, the virtual hand-drawn whiteboard.
+Welcome to the **High-Fidelity UI/UX Components** library, a comprehensive collection of **17 pre-designed components** for Whiteboard, the virtual hand-drawn whiteboard.
 This set is ideal for quickly prototyping web application interfaces, complex user flows, and system architecture diagrams.

 ## 📦 What's Included

 This repository contains the necessary files to use and showcase the prefabs:

-1.  **`library.excalidrawlib`**
+1.  **`library`**
     * This file contains all **17 high-fidelity prefabs**.
     * The elements are designed as a consistent *series*, sharing a common aesthetic and subject matter.

 2.  **`index.html`**
     * A custom landing page to showcase the library.
-    * It provides a simple interface to preview the 17 prefabs and directly add them to an Excalidraw board, simplifying the integration process.
+    * It provides a simple interface to preview the 17 prefabs and directly add them to an Whiteboard, simplifying the integration process.

 ## ✨ Why This Library?